StevenWanglolz/My_Leetcode_Journey/README.md

-# My_Leetcode_Journey
+# My Leetcode Journey
 - I share my solutions and thoughts for every Leetcode question I solve.

-- Some solutions are my interpretations of other people's solution.
+- Some solutions are my interpretations of other people's solution because I could not solve the problem in time.
 Not every solution is written by me.
 - If I find a better solution, I will include it into my repository including the link to the original solution.